openearth/xbeach-docs/docs/xbeach_manual.rst

    | White-Colebrook grain size           | D90                    | white-colebrook-grainsize   |
    +--------------------------------------+------------------------+-----------------------------+

-The dimensionless friction coefficient can be calculated from the Chézy value with equation :eq:`dimensionless-chezy`.
-A typical Chézy value is in the order of :math:`55 {m}^{1/2}/s`.
+The dimensionless friction coefficient can be calculated from the ChÃ©zy value with equation :eq:`dimensionless-chezy`.
+A typical ChÃ©zy value is in the order of :math:`55 {m}^{1/2}/s`.

 .. math::